glecompte/glecompte/_posts/2016-07-02-Flemish-Red.md

 8/4 Racked from buckets to co2 purged cornies.
 PH in both buckets was 4.1 and gravity was at 1.015.
 Tasted good.
 Left some headspace in #1 and filled #2 to the brim.
 Put regular corny lids on.
 Transferred both cakes and ~1/2 gal of remaining beer into a few jars for possible reuse.

+8/15 Added 400ml of melange slurry to keg #1